Josh-Owen/Wrap-Content-TabLayout/README.md

 #### wrapAllTabs

-This widget attribute takes an boolean which can either be declared in the widgets layout or via data-binding.
+This widget attribute takes an boolean which can either be declared in the widgets layout or via data binding.

 ##### XML Layout: